 Catheterization: Use of a very small sized catheter to drain urine from the bladder.
 This may be done to determine if you empty your bladder appropriately, or to collect urine specimens to send to the lab.

-Cystoscopy: a procedure that involves placing a tiny camera though the urethra into the bladder to visualize the inner surface of the bladder.
+Cystoscopy: a procedure that involves placing a tiny camera through the urethra into the bladder to visualize the inner surface of the bladder.

 Urodynamic Testing: a bladder function test involving the use of a tiny catheter in the bladder and one in the vagina or rectum.
 The bladder is filled with sterile water to assess the function of the bladder and urethra as well as the function of muscles and nerves.
 This test can help determine the reason for leakage of urine, urgency and/or the reason for the inability to empty the bladder well.

 Conservative Treatment Options: